GYK-CASIC/DAP/README.md

 This project borrows or uses code from the following project, for which we are grateful:

 - [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) - Implements Direct Preference Optimization (DPO).
+- [Tweepfake](https://github.com/tizfa/tweepfake_deepfake_text_detection) - Used for constructing training and testing data.
+- [ROCStories](http://cs.rochester.edu/nlp/rocstories) - Used for constructing training and testing data.

 ---